burnettk/redis-rb-cluster/README.md

     # if you have a local modification to the stable/redis-ha chart, use it like this:
     REDIS_HA_HELM_CHART_DIR="$HOME/projects/github/charts/stable/redis-ha" ./test_redis_ha my-k8s-test-namespace

+To monitor the status of the cluster while acceptance tests are running:

+    ./redis_cluster_status my-k8s-test-namespace

 # Redis-rb-cluster